Floor Leveling For Hardwood Floors

 NOTE: using too many layers of #15 felt can create a spongy effect and should not be considered.

 Any sub floor differences greater should be addressed with different thicknesses of plywood.
 To fine tune any irregularities, the same method can be added under the plywood.
-Playing with smaller samples will provide the best idea what is needed.Find Hardwood Floor Contractors Near You
+Playing with smaller samples will provide the best idea what is needed.Find Hardwood Pros Near You.
+Get Up To 4 Free Quotes Today!

 The Floor Is Lower On Two Different Sides